-(1) Persons driving or parking on campus are responsible to read, know, and adhere to WOSC driving and parking regulations.
+(1) Persons driving or parking on campus are responsible to read, know, and adhere to Western driving and parking regulations

 (2) "Valid Permits" - All persons parked on campus lots must display a current recognized parking permit.
-Permits are required 24 hours per day Monday through Friday, excluding State holidays.
+Permits are required 24 hours per day Monday through Friday, excluding State holidays except when classes are in session.
 Vehicles with permits obscured or not clearly visible or displayed may be cited for no permit.